OCDSpec/OCDSpec2/README.md

     * Templates for easy creation of testing targets and spec files
     * Highlights any lines with failed expectations
 * Catches exceptions
-    * This means it's probably compatible with OCMock now
+    * This makes it compatible with OCMock
 * Pending

 ## Example spec